 The Glasshouse on the Ganges is a place where time stands still even though the Holy Ganga doesn’t.

-The presence of abundant greenery, trees, bees, flowers, and the fresh cool air is an experience that dawns upon slowly.
+The presence of abundant greenery, trees, bees, flowers, and the fresh, crisp air is an experience that dawns upon slowly.

-That there is a river-bend nearby which makes for some exceptional opportunities to take photographs especially during dusk when the light is perfect.
-In addition, small “embellishments” like an Aarti every evening by the Ganga organized by the resort, a small play area with swings, outside seating-a-plenty, and a beach – I’m using the term very loosely – like area where kids can play with sand, all make this for a perfect weekend getaway with the family.
+That there is a river-bend nearby which makes for some exceptional opportunities to take photographs especially during dusk when the light is perfect is an added bonus.
+In addition, small “activities” like an aarti every evening by the Ganga organized by the resort, a tiny play area with swings, outside seating-a-plenty, and a beach – I’m using the term very loosely – like area where kids can play with sand, all make this for a perfect weekend getaway with the family.